Salvo-32/IoT-FirstIndividualAssignment/SecondAssignment/README.md

 The following diagram depicts all the physical devices employed in this project and relative network protocols used to interconnect each other
 ![PhysicalNetworkDiagram](./Picture/PhysicalNetworkDiagram.jpg)

-**NOTE** Components  of the first individual assignment are not taken into account in the description below.
-(Look at it Further information here)
+**NOTE** Despite the diagram above depicts components of the first individual assignment, these are not taken into account in the description below.
+(Look at the appropriate [document](/FirstAssignment/README.md/####-Network-diagram-(Physical-devices-and-Protocols)))

 In order to clearly understand how the physical devices and software components work together look at paragraph Overall high-level architecture diagram of the whole system
 ### Overall high-level architecture diagram of Software components